SB-2203

 Plain Language

-Deployers are prohibited from using an automated decision tool that results in algorithmic discrimination — unjustified differential treatment or disparate impacts based on protected characteristics.
-Beginning January 1, 2028, individuals may bring a private civil action for violations.
-The plaintiff bears the burden of proving that the tool resulted in algorithmic discrimination and caused actual harm.
-Available remedies include compensatory damages, declaratory relief, and reasonable attorney's fees and costs.
-Two carve-outs apply: (1) use of the tool solely for self-testing to identify or prevent discrimination, and (2) acts by private clubs not open to the public under the Civil Rights Act of 1964.
+Deployers are categorically prohibited from using an automated decision tool that results in algorithmic discrimination — unjustified differential treatment or adverse impacts based on protected characteristics.
+Beginning January 1, 2028, individuals harmed by algorithmic discrimination may bring a private civil action for compensatory damages, declaratory relief, and reasonable attorney's fees and costs.
+The plaintiff bears the burden of proving that the deployer's use of the tool resulted in algorithmic discrimination causing actual harm.
+Two carve-outs apply: self-testing to identify or prevent discrimination, and use to expand applicant pools for diversity or to redress historical discrimination.
+Private clubs exempt under the Civil Rights Act of 1964 are also excluded.

 Statutory Text